Analytics in S/4HANA – real shape of embedded analytics and beyond embedded analytics

 - In Fiori Apps Library, not all apps are categorized as above, e.g. Application type of “Product Allocation Overview(F3474)” is not “Analytical” but “Transactional”, but it is an Overview Page.

-In my experience, Fiori experts tend not to focus on Design Studio including data preview of Query Browser/View Browser, as different technology or communication is used, e.g. Fiori Design Guideline doesn’t include it.
-Analytics experts are interested mainlyt as it is quite similar to BW Query, and don’t know so much about OData.
+In my experience, Fiori experts tend not to focus on WEB Dynpro Grid / Design Studio including data preview of Query Browser/View Browser, as different technology or communication is used, e.g. Fiori Design Guideline doesn’t include it.
+Analytics experts are interested mainly as it is quite similar to BW Query, and don’t know so much about OData.
 But it is important to understand both technologies.
-OData is main connection way for Fiori but InA (BW Query connection) is used in Design Studio specifically.
-Additional Initial setting is needed for Design Studio.
+OData is main connection way for Fiori but InA (BW Query connection) is used in WEB Dynpro Grid or Design Studio specifically.
+Additional Initial setting is needed for Web Dynpro Grid / Design Studio.
 See SAP Note 2289865 in detail.

 Video Library for Finance is here which include demos of analytical apps.

 In the blog, I said Fiori analytical app consists of CDS View as a data source and Fiori frontend app.
 However, reality is not so simple.
 There are different type of applications and architectures for them are different.
 Reality of S/4HANA UI/application is the mixture of technologies.

 The diagram below shows the overview of the frontend architecture for read-only apps.